ljdelavega/ai-chatbot-mfe/docs/product_requirement_docs.md

 * **Feature A: Core Chat Interface:** A functional UI with a message list, text input area, and send button.
 * **Feature B: Streaming API Integration:** The widget must successfully call the external streaming API endpoint using the provided URL and key, and render the response token-by-token.
 * **Feature C: Functional Fullscreen Mode:** The UI toggle to enter and exit the fullscreen view must be implemented.
+* **Feature D: Widget Minimize & Bottom Bar:** The minimize functionality with bottom bar display and restore capability must be implemented.
-* **Feature D: Embeddable Build Output:** The Vite build process must be configured to produce a single, portable JavaScript bundle.
+* **Feature E: Embeddable Build Output:** The Vite build process must be configured to produce a single, portable JavaScript bundle.
-* **Feature E: Embedding Documentation:** A `README.md` that clearly explains how a developer can embed the widget on their site.
+* **Feature F: Embedding Documentation:** A `README.md` that clearly explains how a developer can embed the widget on their site.

 ### Future Enhancements (Post-MVP)
 * **Phase 2:**